Atmosphere of Venus: Troposphere

 The atmosphere is divided into a number of sections depending on altitude.
 The densest part of the atmosphere, the troposphere, begins at the surface and extends upwards to 65 km.
 The winds are slow near the surface, but at the top of the troposphere the temperature and pressure reaches Earth-like levels and clouds pick up speed to 100 m/s (360 km/h).

 The atmospheric pressure at the surface of Venus is about 92 times that of the Earth, similar to the pressure found 900 m below the surface of the ocean.
 The atmosphere has a mass of 4.8×10^20 kg, about 93 times the mass of the Earth's total atmosphere.
 The density of the air at the surface is 65 kg/m3, which is 6.5% that of liquid water on Earth.
 The pressure found on Venus's surface is high enough that the carbon dioxide is technically no longer a gas, but a supercritical fluid.
-This supercritical carbon dioxide forms a kind of sea that covers the entire surface of Venus.
+This supercritical carbon dioxide forms a kind of sea, with 6.5% the density of water, that covers the entire surface of Venus.
 This sea of supercritical carbon dioxide transfers heat very efficiently, buffering the temperature changes between night and day (which last 56 terrestrial days).
+Particularly at possible higher atmospheric pressures in Venus's past might have created an even more fluid-like layer of supercritical carbon dioxide shaping Venus's landscape; altogether, it is unclear how the supercritical environment behaves and is shaped.

-The large amount of CO2 in the atmosphere together with water vapour and sulfur dioxide create a strong greenhouse effect, trapping solar energy and raising the surface temperature to around 740 K (467 °C), hotter than any other planet in the Solar System, even that of Mercury despite being located farther out from the Sun and receiving only 25% of the solar energy (per unit area) Mercury does.
+The large amount of CO2 in the atmosphere together with water vapour and sulfur dioxide create a strong greenhouse effect, trapping solar energy and raising the surface temperature to around 740 K (467 °C), hotter than any other terrestrial planet in the Solar System, even that of Mercury despite being located farther out from the Sun and receiving only 25% of the solar energy (per unit area) Mercury does.
 The average temperature on the surface is above the melting points of lead (600 K, 327 °C), tin (505 K, 232 °C), and zinc (693 K, 420 °C).
 The thick troposphere also makes the difference in temperature between the day and night side small, even though the slow retrograde rotation of the planet causes a single solar day to last 116.5 Earth days.
 The surface of Venus spends 58.3 days in darkness before the sun rises again behind the clouds.